 C) Take the Mississippi License Test

 With the above requirements in hand, go to a MS DPS office to take your vision and computer tests.
-You must correctly answer 80% of the computer exam to pass.
 Once you pass, you’ll receive one of the following renewable learner’s permits:

-- Regular Learner's Permit (15 and Older)―Valid for two years
+- Regular Learner's Permit (15 years old and older)―Valid for 2 years